Oprah Could Be Taking Over For Charlie Rose On ‘CBS This Morning’ As Show Aims Take On ‘Today’ Show And ‘GMA’

 The arrangement would not be permanent, a source told Page Six.

 “They are begging Oprah to fill in,” a source told the entertainment gossip outlet.
-“Not full time. . .
-But they are hoping she’ll do one day, two days, one hour, fill in till Christmas.
+“Not full time… But they are hoping she’ll do one day, two days, one hour, fill in till Christmas.
 Anything.”

 If CBS aims to land Oprah for the morning show, they could have some significant pull.
 Oprah is best friends with CBS This Morning co-host Gayle King, who name-dropped Oprah this week in talking about her response to the Charlie Rose scandal.